dojo/docs/dojo/NodeList.rst

 * :ref:`dojo/NodeList-data <dojo/NodeList-data>` - Allows the association of arbitrary data with items of a ``NodeList``.

-* :ref:`dojo/NodeList-dom <dojo/NodeList-dom>` - DOM related functions that are similiar functionality to the ``dojo/dom-*`` related modules.
+* :ref:`dojo/NodeList-dom <dojo/NodeList-dom>` - DOM related functions that are similar in functionality to the ``dojo/dom-*`` related modules.

 * :ref:`dojo/NodeList-fx <dojo/NodeList-fx>` - Adds base and core FX support to ``NodeList``.

 * :ref:`dojo/NodeList-html <dojo/NodeList-html>` - Adds advanced content setting functionality.

-* :ref:`dojo/NodeList-manipulate <dojo/NodeList-manipulate>` - Functions that allow for manipulation of DOM nodes in similiar way to jQuery.
+* :ref:`dojo/NodeList-manipulate <dojo/NodeList-manipulate>` - Functions that allow for manipulation of DOM nodes in similar way to jQuery.

 * :ref:`dojo/NodeList-traverse <dojo/NodeList-traverse>` - Advanced node traversal functions.